The knock on my door is so soft that I almost doubt I heard it.

 She smiles, and it punctures me.

 I dislike that.
-Her smile brands my mind; it will appear in my dreams when I least wish, I know, and I dislike anything out of my control within my own head.
+Her beauty brands my mind; it will appear in my dreams when I least wish, I know, and I dislike anything out of my control within my own head.

 The Blood Queen glances back at the boy, who has sat down in the hot sand, cradling his harp.
 It still sings for him, sweetly, almost motherly.